leapfrogonline/ansible-merge-vars/README.md

 | 2.7           | >= 2.1  |
 | >= 3.5, < 3.8 | >= 2.5  |
 | >= 3.8        | >= 2.8  |

+Above Ansible 2.8, _at least_ all of the combinations in the [Ansible Core Support Matrix](https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html#ansible-core-support-matrix) are tested.
+Some other combinations are tested too (even if the Ansible maintainers [may get salty about it](https://github.com/ansible/ansible/issues/81946))

 ## Installation